jay-zsh/obsidian_study_notes/README.md

-# This is a study note about cs.
+# This is a study note .
-@author zsh

 @created_time 2025-5-17